open-telemetry/opentelemetry-java-contrib/samplers/README.md

 * Follow the [instructions](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/incubator/README.md#file-configuration) to configure OpenTelemetry with declarative configuration.
 * Configure the `.tracer_provider.sampler` to include the `rule_based_routing` sampler.

+NOTE: Not yet available for use with the OTEL java agent, but should be in the near future.
+Please check back for updates.

 Schema for `rule_based_routing` sampler:

 ```yaml